rachelyeohm/ip/docs/README.md

 View schedule for a certain day.
 Day should be in the format dd/MM/yyyy.

-Alternatively, day can be the word "today".
+Alternatively, the day can be the word "today".

 Example: `schedule 20/09/2024` or `schedule today`